anirudhchintha95/tex-adventure-game/README.md

 KeyboardInterrupt
 ```

+## Map layout and hints

+8 -- 7 -- 6 -- 9
+|
+3 -- 4 -- 5
+  /  |
+2 -- 1 -- 0

+- Crafting room available at room 0 and 4.
+- Make sure you kill enemies before doing anything
+- Make sure you check if you have `ingredients` or if the room has `items` for a recipe to craft.
+Every recipe as the game progresses provides powerful stuff compared to the one before.

 ## Extensions

 ### Combat with win/lose conditions

 - If there are enemies in the room, they will attack at the start of every turn until you kill them.
 - You can attack enemies as well.
 - Each weapon will have a damage attribue and a chance attribute.
 Damage tells the amount of hp it will take off of the enemy, while the chance tells us the probability of the hit landing on the enemy.